John Birks

-Harry John Betteley Birks (John) is a botanist and emeritus professor at the University of Bergen and University College London.
+Harry John Betteley Birks is a botanist and emeritus professor at the University of Bergen and University College London.
 He is best known for his work on the development of quantitative techniques in Quaternary palaeoecology.
 He has researched the vegetational and environmental history over the past 10–20,000 years in many parts of the world, including Fennoscandia, UK, Minnesota, the Yukon, Siberia, and Tibet.

 Early life, education, and career

 Birks was born on 12 January 1945 in Malvern, UK.
 He was educated at Glasgow Academy and Latymer Upper School, London (1949–1958) and at Manchester Grammar School (1958–1963).
 He was a Taylor Scholar in Natural Sciences at Sidney Sussex College, Cambridge (1963–1966) and read the Natural Science Part I (Botany, Zoology, Geology, Biochemistry) and Part II (Botany) Tripos.
 He was awarded the Frank Smart Prize (1965) and Studentship (1966) in Botany.
 He completed his PhD thesis on “The Late-Weichselian and Present Vegetation of the Isle of Skye” at the University of Cambridge in 1969.
 He was a post-doctoral research fellow at the Limnological Research Center, University of Minnesota (1970–71, 1982) working with Herb Wright.
 He was elected a Research Fellow (1967–1971) and Fellow (1971–1984) of Sidney Sussex College.
 He was appointed Assistant in Research, Sub-department of Quaternary Research, University of Cambridge 1971, Senior Assistant in Research in 1973, and University Lecturer in Botany 1975.
 He served as a College Lecturer in Natural Sciences (1971 – 1984) and Tutor for Graduate Students (1977 – 1983) at Sidney Sussex.